About City Vision College

 The original curriculum for the college was developed in 1990 as a part of a joint Urban Ministry degree program offered by Grace University and the Association of Gospel Rescue Missions.
 The AGRM, founded in 1913, is an association of over 300 ministries that help the homeless, addicted and needy in cities throughout North America.

 In 1998, the AGRM established its own distance learning program using these courses and called it "Rescue College."
-In the years that followed, the curriculum was further expanded to create the degree completion program; a Bachelor of Arts in Missions with an urban ministry emphasis.
-The college was accredited by the Distance Education and Training Council in 2005.
+In the years that followed, the curriculum was further expanded to create its first degree completion program; a Bachelor of Arts in Missions with an urban ministry emphasis.
+The college was accredited by the Distance Education Accrediting Commission in 2005.
 In 2008, AGRM transferred ownership of the college to TechMission.

 In fall 2008, City Vision College began to offer an Addiction Studies program in partnership with the NET Institute with training in the Twelve Core Functions of the Substance Abuse Counselor.
 It is designed to prepare students to attain the Certified Addiction Counselor credential in the states in which they reside.